F1R3FLY-io/f1r3wallet/README.md

 ## Web (HTTP)

-In the browser connection to F1R3Node can be done with **RNode Web API**.
+In the browser connection to F1r3Node can be done with **F1r3Node Web API**.
 It's also possible to use gRPC with the proxy.
 Web API has only defined schema in Scala source, for the new info please check [RChain issue 2974](https://github.com/rchain/rchain/issues/2974).

 <details>